technique

 What to check

-Check edge stitches, row count and whether the fabric width changes after washing or blocking.
+Check edge neatness, row count and whether the fabric changes width after washing or blocking.